IRVLUTD/AutoX-SemMap/README.md

 ```
 roslaunch fetch navigation fetch_localize.launch map_file:=<absolute-path-of-map.yaml>
 ```
-In another termianl publish the initial pose of the robot.
+In another terminal publish the initial pose of the robot.
 This helps the localization moduls to have better initial estimate.
 ```
 rosrun fetch_navigation pub_initial_pose.py
 ```